This post may contain affiliate links. Please read our disclosure policy.

 - Before You Go

-If that many people keep coming back to it, I needed to know why.
+If that many people keep coming back to it, I need to know why.
 After making them, I get it.
 They are chewy, sweet, and completely satisfying.
-And just like my monster cookie recipe, the dough freezes beautifully so you can bake them whenever you want.
+And just like my monster cookie recipe, the dough freezes beautifully, so you can bake them whenever you want.

 Ingredients & Substitutions